 "In the late 19th and early 20th centuries, lithium

 was the hot new thing.
-A chemical salt derived from an alkali metal, lithium did not provide the intoxication landanum did and was used mostly to ease the manic cycles suffered by patients with bipolar disorder
+A chemical salt derived from an alkali metal, lithium did not provide the intoxication laudanum did, and was used mostly to ease the manic cycles suffered by patients with bipolar disorder

 " (manic depression).
-Drugs such as lithium, however, are described as being one that is something of a "blunt instrument," with sometimes unbearable side effects like "thirst, weight gain, lethargy, and memory impairment," not to mention emotional detachment, emotional emptiness, or a dulling of emotional feeling.
+A drug such as lithium, however, is described as being one that is something of a "blunt instrument," with sometimes unbearable side effects like "thirst, weight gain, lethargy, and memory impairment," not to mention emotional detachment, emotional emptiness, or a dulling of emotional feeling.

 Technical Information on Barbiturates

 produce anesthesia within about one minute after intravenous administration.
 Those in current medical use are the Schedule IV drug methohexital (Brevital®), and the Schedule III drugs thiamyl (Surital®) and thiopental (Pentothal®).

 Barbiturate abusers prefer the Schedule II short-acting and intermediate-acting barbiturates that include amobarbital (Amyta®), pentobarbital (Nembutal®), secobarbital (Seconal®), and Tuinal (an amobarbital/secobarbital combination product).
 Other short and intermediate-acting barbiturates are in Schedule III and include butalbital (Fiorina®), butabarbital (Butisol®), talbutal (Lotusate®), and aprobarbital (Alurate®).
 After oral administration, the onset of action is from 15 to 40 minutes, and the effects last up to six hours.
 These drugs are primarily used for insomnia and preoperative sedation.
 Veterinarians use pentobarbital for anesthesia and euthanasia.

 1. Barbiturates.
 U.S. Drug Enforcement Agency